The Five Elements Needed to Master Emotional Writing

 For humorous content, don’t be afraid to be off-the-wall.

-For scary content, don’t be scared to get weird, gory, or downright disturbing.
+For horror content, don’t be scared to get weird, gory, or downright disturbing.

 When it comes to curiosity and emotional writing, there are no dumb ideas.